 This step will show you how much money you’re spending every month.
 Be sure to include all your costs so you get an accurate picture.

-Completing these two worksheets give you valuable insight into your financial situation.
+Completing these two excercises gives you valuable insight into your financial situation.
 You’re one step closer to knowing whether you really can afford your own home.
 These completed sheets will also help your mortgage specialist move your application along quicker.

 Once you have figured out the home price range you can afford and the type of mortgage you qualify for, you will need to calculate all of the associated costs to make sure you have accounted for all the costs.